 Using this configuration, we're able to deliver on both private networking *and* high availability, using our dual (1G or 10G) NIC hardware platform.
-Servers are connected to a redundant pair of edge switches, for maximum fault tolerance.
+Servers are connected to a redundant pair of custom switches, for maximum fault tolerance.

 If an entire switch experiences a hardware failure or undergoes scheduled software upgrades, capacity is effectively "halved" (you'll drop down to a single 1G or 10G link), however, network connectivity will remain intact—save perhaps for a fail-over period lasting several seconds or less.

 Likewise, all upstream backbone hardware inside the Packet data center is deployed as "active/active", in that we can lose a single device in any role without any outage.